Airwhale/CRIT/PRODUCT_BRIEF.md

 - Free-text mood beats dropdowns.
 Users write more useful context than they'd click.
 - No stored credentials.
 You re-log-in after a restart; nothing leaks.

-## If I shipped this publicly, I'd cut
+## If I shipped this publicly, I'd add

-- Model choice and the thinking toggle.
-Advanced menu only.

-## And I'd add

 - Onboarding.
 There's nothing today.
 - Thumbs up/down on picks, fed into the next prompt.